StephenBeacom77/WeirdCardGame/README.md

 	- It does this when running as the web app and in unit tests.

 - It makes use of nUnit and Moq for unit testing.
+	- Note: I was going to use Moq but ended up using Fake services to test the GamePlayingService as I found it easier to set it all up that way.
 --------------------------------------------------------------------------------

 Notes on what I chose to focus on: